Antisemitism in Australia: Reception of term and use

-The left-wing, anti-Zionist Jewish advocacy group Jewish Council of Australia has criticized what it viewed as conflation of antisemitism with criticism of Israel.
+The anti-Zionist Jewish advocacy group Jewish Council of Australia has criticised what it viewed as conflation of antisemitism with criticism of Israel.
 It accused some Israel supporters of "weaponising the Holocaust", and that in regards to pro-Palestine protests on university campuses, accusations of antisemitism are "being used to crack down on legitimate political expression and peaceful protests on campuses".
-In addition, in a submission to the Australian Senate in regards to antisemitism at Australian universities, the group criticized proposed legislation as having "potential to create a hierarchy of categories of racism, exacerbate division, and undermine collaborative, multicultural, multi-faith efforts to tackle racism".
+In their submission to the Australian Senate regarding antisemitism at Australian universities, the group criticised proposed legislation as having "potential to create a hierarchy of categories of racism, exacerbate division, and undermine collaborative, multicultural, multi-faith efforts to tackle racism".
+Others, such as Professor Philip Mendes have argued that the council's views are the result of the opportunistic leveraging of a fringe minority of Jewish individuals used as tokenistic alibis for individuals and organisations opposed to Australian Jews.
+Other researchers argue that attacks on Jewish Australians, such as the 2025 Bondi Beach shooting, involve the murder of Jews while styling the action against "Zionists", reflecting how conflation of these topics on the part of perpetrators of violence produce deadly results.
+Other scholars argue that a generic term such as "groupism" is better suited to address the anti-Jewish actions and that the real challenge for Australia lies in its tendency to overlook deep-seated cultural tensions until a crisis occurs, which can lead the government to implement heavy-handed policy responses that risk reinforcing the very social divisions they aim to resolve.